rubigdata/big-data-blog-2020-sweersr/docs/assignment3.md

 ## The RDD
 Spark is designed specifically for 'Big Data' projects and uses Resilient Distributed Datasets to do so.
 The RDD is a dataset home to Spark that partitions its data such that parallelization can be used to up processing speed easily.

+## Lazy evaluation
+Spark makes a difference between so called 'actions' and 'transformations', The actions produce actual output whilst the transformations morph our dataset into a different shape.
+An action one can think of would be something like ``.count``, while